 Jessica Binzoni is serving as a 2015 Shaffer Fellow at the National Immigrant Justice Center in Chicago.
 Binzoni’s project involves supporting the Asylum Project by representing clients applying for humanitarian parole, withholding of removal, asylum, deferred action and special immigrant juvenile visas.
 Binzoni, a fluent French speaker is working particularly with the 40 percent of NIJC’s clients seeking asylum from West Africa.

 Audra Passinault is serving as a 2015 Shaffer Fellow at the Legal Assistance Foundation of Chicago.
 Passinault’s project involves educating and representing human trafficking victims seeking immigration visas as well as helping with domestic violence issues and access to healthcare.

 Jason Sethen is serving as a 2015 BOAF Fellow at the Chicago Low Income Housing Trust Fund where he is working to create a stable housing environment for low-income individuals and families.

 Rachael Winkler is serving as a 2015 BOAF Fellow at the International Institute of the Bay Area where she is helping undocumented survivors of domestic violence and other violent crimes in their application process for naturalization.

 If you want to get in touch with any of the current or past fellows, email me and I will put you in touch.

 Come talk to me about your interest in the fellowships.
 You do not need to have an organization or idea in mind to get started.
-Even vague notions of wanting to do some kind of public interest work are enough to get the conversation started!
+Even vague notions of wanting to do some kind of public interest or government work are enough to get the conversation started!